project-codeflare/mlbatch/CODEFLARE.md

 ```
 The tool lists the cluster queues defined on the cluster showing the GPU
 quota for each one as well as the number of GPUs in use by admitted workloads.
-The GPU usage may exceed the GPU quota for a team if this team is borrowing idle
+The GPU usage may exceed the GPU quota for the cluster queue if this cluster queue
-capacity from other cluster queues.
+is borrowing idle capacity.

 The tool also reports the total GPU capacity distinguishing healthy (i.e.,
 schedulable, available for use) and unhealthy (i.e., unschedulable, unavailable)